zerotrickpony/unducking/docs/content/_index.md

 recursiveScan(`invalid nonsense`, stats);
 ```

-...any string will coerce to a `DirPath`, and we will not get the bounds checking
+With this approach, any string will coerce to a `DirPath`, and we will not get the bounds checking
 assurance from the Typescript type checker.
 We could certainly assume
 that the DirPath alias is a sufficient signal to future maintainers that a constrained
 value is expected, but there is no enforcement.
 It is merely documentation, prone to